noahehall/theBookOfNoah/databases/mysql_new.md

 ```

 # DATABASE & TABLE SCHEMA
+  - `describe`  displays information about the columns of a given table
+    - field - the name of each column in the table
+    - type - data type of each column
+    - null - whether the column in the table may contain a null value
+    - default - the default value of the column
+    - key - what type of key the column is
+      - empty - the column is not indexed
+      - PRI - a primary key
+      - UNI - a unique index
+      - MUL - multiple occurrences, i.e. duplicate values are permitted for this column
+        - this is permitted because the column is only one of multiple columns making up an index
+    - extra - any extra information about this column
+  - `show create table` returns the statement needed to recreate the table
+    - only method for viewing the options for a table

 ## DATABASES - database & table schema
   - notes
     - the database keyword is synonmyous with `schema`